msqd/harp/docs/changelogs/unreleased.rst

-- RFC 9111 compliance is now measured and guarded: ``make test-e2e-cache`` runs the cache-tests suite, prints the score with the storage backend it was measured on, and fails when a test that passed in the recorded baseline fails twice in a row. ``make test-e2e-cache-baseline REASON='...'`` moves the baseline deliberately.
+- RFC 9111 compliance is now measured and guarded: ``make test-e2e-cache`` runs the cache-tests suite, prints the score with the storage backend it was measured on, and fails when a test that passed in the recorded baseline fails twice in a row.
+Baselines are recorded from three runs, so a test that flaps while being recorded cannot later raise a false alarm, and a test HARP failed to proxy is reported as unobserved rather than counted as a compliance failure.
+  ``make test-e2e-cache-baseline REASON='...'`` moves the baseline deliberately.
 See ``docs/adr/0003-cache-compliance-compared-per-test-against-a-pinned-baseline.md``.

 Changed
 :::::::